duranser/communication_interfaces/UART/README.md

 where $f_{clk}$ is the system frequency, $f_{baud}$ is the baud rate and $baudDiv$ is the dividor to achieve desired baud rate.

 To obtain the desired baud rate and its **8x** or **16x** counterpart a **frequency dividor** can be used.
 First, oversampled baud frequency should be calculated and then real baud frequency can be obtain from it to make them synchronized.
-A programmable baud rate can be achieved by a $baudDiv$ control register.

 ### Tx Driver
 In IDLE mode, data transmission line is held at logic-high(1) level in which there is no data transfer.
 Data transmission is started when the transmission line switched from logic-high(1) to the logic-low(0).
 After that, data bits and an optional parity bit are transmitted by starting from least significant bits to most significant ones.
 When the data transmission is completed, the transmission line drives logic-high(1).